RafalWilinski/servicefull/content/blog/cdk-vs-terraform/index.md

 - Can be written using not only in Typescript but also using Java or Python (but without the types the benefit is not that big IMHO)
 - Usage of same language for both code and configuration makes whole process of development really seamless
 - Imperative nature of the language used might be counterintuitive for declaring things like infrastructure but pays off in better possibilities to express collection operations.
 This has been improved greatly in Terraform 0.12, however, it's still far from flexbility and easy of use that we're used from ES6 spec like `Array.filter(...).map(...).reduce(...)` etc.
+- API Changes pretty quickly, examples are outdated and require some adjustments like loadBalancer.loadBalancerDnsName vs loadBalancer.dnsName`
+- Feels super nice, all the parts "fit" like lego
+- Some of the constructs are really implicit making you wonder how you should correctly plug all the parts
+- Make sure that CDK and construct libraries are the same version

 ```
 ➜  find ./cdk/lib -name "*.ts" | xargs cat | wc -l